-- Down payment of 10% or more if you’re using the loan proceeds to purchase a business or real estate.
+- Down payment of 10% or more if you’re using the loan proceeds to purchase a business or commercial real estate.

-- 2 years + in business – Startups can get SBA 7a loans, but it is more difficult.
-If you want to try for an SBA loan as a startup, you’ll need to have all of the above plus business management or industry level experience.
+- 2+ years in business: Startups can get SBA 7a loans, but it is more difficult.
+If you want to try for an SBA loan as a startup, you’ll need to have all of the above plus business management & industry experience.

 - Business is profitable

-- Be a small business as defined by SBA (generally means under 500 employees or less than $7.5 million in annual sales)
+- Be a small business as defined by the SBA (generally means under 500 employees or less than $7.5 million in annual sales).

 - Use alternative financial resources, including personal assets, before seeking financial assistance

-- Are you familiar with the SBA 7a borrowing/lending processes?
+- How familiar are you with the SBA 7a borrowing/lending processes?

-- Is there one person who will be my point of contact throughout the loan application process if I have any questions?
+- Is there one person who will be my point of contact throughout the loan application process in case I have any questions?

 - What are the approximate interest rates I might qualify for?

-Try to find out as much information about their SBA interest rates and fees as possible.
-The SBA sets a cap on interest rates, but they may vary from bank to bank.
-Make sure to read our article SBA Loan Rates before you begin shopping around, and once you’re pre-approved, you can use our SBA Loan Calculator to estimate your monthly payments.
+When you find bank, either directly or through a loan broker, you should try to find out as much information about their SBA interest rates and fees as possible.
+The SBA sets a cap on interest rates, but exact rates may vary from bank to bank.
+Make sure to read our article on SBA Loan Rates before you begin shopping around, and once you’re pre-approved, you can use our SBA Loan Calculator to estimate your monthly payments.

 Step 3: Assemble and Organize Your SBA Loan Paperwork

-Once you have selected a lender, you should begin to assemble the various documents required for your application.
+Once you have selected an SBA lender or loan broker, you should begin to assemble the various documents required for your application.
 The SBA provides a comprehensive checklist, which you can find here.
 The main documents required are:

 - Business Financials